AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

 <a name="nfr1"></a>

 1. **Data Security**
     - **Description**: All user data (including login credentials, friend lists, query history, and saved recipes) should be processes using trusted libraries and APIs, and/ or properly encrypted using AES (Advanced Encryption Standard) or RSA (Rivest-Shamir-Adleman) protocols.
+Additionally, all user session data (tokens, cookies, etc.) should be cleared upon user logout.
     - **Justification**: IntelliDish should ensure data security in order to ensure user privacy and make users feel safe giving  information such as login credentials, personal preferences, and location to IntelliDish.
 2. **Usability/ Ease of Use**
     - **Description**: All user actions (such as inviting friends to PotLuck, adding/ removing friends, adding ingredients, etc.) should not take more than 4 clicks to complete.